Let’s Get Dressed

 Now that I had created apparel for the different weather conditions, I wanted to add some more to the environment, so I followed a tutorial, importing the particles template, adjusting the snow and rain properties within the main lens project.

-Now that I had snow and rain falling from the sky, I had more time to add another layer to the lens that I was building.
-The same background scene, but had changed over the seasons.
+Now that I had snow and rain falling from the sky, I had more time to add another layer to the lens that I was building, background segmentation.
+In Illustrator I created four images that would be used in the lens as the scene changes.

 Background Segmentation